U.S. Department of Justice indicts six VW employees

+BRIEF-TRIUMPH AWARDED $52 MLN CONTRACT FROM ROLLS ROYCE FOR TRENT XWB ENGINE COMPONENTS

+* TRIUMPH AWARDED $52 MILLION CONTRACT FROM ROLLS ROYCE FOR TRENT XWB ENGINE COMPONENTS Source text for Eikon: Further company coverage:

-FRANKFURT The United States Department of Justice on Wednesday said six high-ranking Volkswagen (VOWG_p.DE) employees had been indicted in connection with a conspiracy to cheat emissions tests.
+FRANKFURT Jan 11 The United States Department of Justice on Wednesday said six high-ranking Volkswagen employees had been indicted in connection with a conspiracy to cheat emissions tests.

 The indictments were announced as the DoJ gave details of a broader settlement between the carmaker and U.S. authorities.